-Guide/CRM
+Guide/CRM pricing

 The Ultimate CRM Pricing Checklist for SMB Teams